Major explorations after the Age of Discovery: Mapping and measuring

 To create accurate maps, latitude and longitude need to be known.
 Navigators had been able to work out latitude accurately for centuries by measuring the angle of the Sun or a star above the horizon with an instrument such as a backstaff or quadrant.
 Longitude was more difficult to measure accurately because it requires precise knowledge of the time difference between points on the surface of the Earth.
 Earth turns a full 360 degrees relative to the Sun each day.
 Thus longitude corresponds to time: 15 degrees every hour, or 1 degree every 4 minutes.

 Cook gathered accurate longitude measurements during his first voyage with the help of astronomer Charles Green and by using the newly published Nautical Almanac tables, via the lunar distance method — measuring the angular distance from the Moon to either the Sun during daytime or one of eight bright stars during night-time to determine the time at the Royal Observatory, Greenwich, and comparing that to his local time determined via the altitude of the Sun, Moon, or stars.
-On his second voyage Cook used the K1 chronometer made by Larcum Kendall.
-It was a copy of the H4 clock made by John Harrison, which proved to be the first to keep accurate time at sea when used on the ship Deptford's journey to Jamaica, 1761–1762.
+On his second voyage, Cook used the K1 chronometer made by Larcum Kendall.
+It was a copy of the H4 clock made by John Harrison, which proved to be the first to keep accurate time at sea when used on the ship Deptfords journey to Jamaica, 1761–1762.